 With the development of the Farm to Food Pantry grant, 28 different local organizations and food pantries partner to purchase locally grown food for those most vulnerable in our community through Market Mobile.
 The funds for this program — a substantial total of $175,000 — are generously funded by four outstanding Rhode Island institutions: The Rhode Island Community Food Bank, The Providence Healthy Communities Office, The Rhode Island Foundation, and The Amica Companies Foundation.
 These funds allow each of the 28 participating organizations and food pantries to purchase weekly supplies from local farmers and food makers through Market Mobile.
 Our team then delivers those orders to the food bank and food pantries, supplying nutritious, fresh and local options for people in need.

 Since its start in 2007, our wintertime farmers market has been pivotal for farmer and food producer sales and community food access in the colder New England months.
 With the closure of many other winter markets for the 2020-2021 season due to the COVID-19 pandemic, our team works hard to make possible the vision for opening our new building and famers market, having to adjust dozens of times in order to ensure the safest possible market for the season.
 When our doors open November 7, our team (only allowing a limited number of people inside at one time) watches as shoppers enter and safely walk through our brand new hallways.
 We can’t help but feel a sense of pride at the sight we had only been able to imagine for so long.
 The community we work so hard to keep together is there in our space, adhering to the strange new rules we have to enforce, and connecting to the vendors many have come to love over the years.
-With the help of our shoppers, farmers, food makers, staff and volunteers, we are excited to be able to realize our long-time goal of providing a weekly year-round marketplace for locally grown food — the Farm Fresh Providence Farmers Market.
+With the help of our shoppers, farmers, food makers, staff and volunteers, we are excited to open our marketplace for locally grown food — the Farm Fresh Providence Farmers Market.

 We can’t wait to welcome farmers and customers to our brand-new building in Providence, where we continue to serve the local food community with greater capacity and much improved facilities.

 We complete development of our purpose-designed 60,000 sq. ft. facility on the corner of Kinsley Ave and Sims Ave in the Valley neighborhood of Providence.
-Half of the space is designed to house our programs and operations, including a year-round farmers market.
+Half of the space is designed to house our programs and operations, including our wintertime farmers market.
 Remaining space is leased to food and farm-related small businesses.
 The site includes a half-acre of publicly accessible green space featuring beautiful sustainable, native plantings.
 Amidst the unknowns of the burgeoning global COVID-19 pandemic, we are able to complete construction and accelerate the move to our new home — especially motivated to move quickly to be able to provide more crucial food access during a time of great public health and supply chain uncertainty.

 Due to the COVID-19 pandemic, more Rhode Islanders than ever are in need of emergency and supplemental food.
 At the same time, Rhode Island farmers and food sector businesses are facing widespread market and supply chain disruption.
 U.S. Senators Jack Reed and Sheldon Whitehouse and U.S. Representatives Jim Langevin and David Cicilline include federal funds for the Coronavirus Food Assistance Program (CFAP) in the Coronavirus Aid, Relief, and Economic Security (CARES) Act (Public Law No. 116-136).
 CFAP provides $3 billion to purchase and distribute agricultural products to those in need nationwide.
 This RI Congressional delegation announces that Farm Fresh Rhode Island has been approved by USDA for the Farmers to Families Food Box program.
 As a result of CFAP, Market Mobile works with local farms to create over 75,000 “Farmers to Families Food Boxes” containing fresh, local vegetables, fruit, milk, yogurt, and cheeses in 2020.
 These nutritious, local products are packed and delivered weekly to Rhode Islanders in need.